cajun-code/game_dev_ruby_book/tic_tac_toe.rst

 tells the system to end the loop now, no matter how many elements are left.
 So line 11 reads, If all elements in the cells are nil then skip to the next pattern.
-The reverse holds true for break statement.  if a, b, and c are equal then quit the loop and declair we have a winner.
+The reverse holds true for break statement.  if a, b, and c are equal then quit the loop and declare we have a winner.

 This is great, everything is working and tested.
 There is only one thing that needs to be done.
 Create a failing test case for the check_winner method.